sjones6/sipp-docs/docs/overview/middleware.md

 sidebar_label: Middleware
 ---

-Middleware functions are a central feature in express applications, and allow you to access and transform the incoming request.
+Middleware functions are a central feature in [express applications](https://expressjs.com/en/guide/writing-middleware.html), and allow you to access and transform the incoming request.

 Sipp middleware are fully compatible with basic express middleware functions `(req, res, next)` style.

 This is important because it can interoperate with any express middleware package (indeed, some of the core functionalities of sipp are provided this way).

+> Note!
+If you're not familiar with express middleware, take a look at [express's documentation](https://expressjs.com/en/guide/writing-middleware.html).

 ## Writing Middleware

-### Promise-Based
+### All Parameters are Optional

-One addition that Sipp adds on top of express middleware, is the ability to use Promise-based middleware functions.
-Actually, because of this, you can accept any number of parameters and return a promise or simply perform asynchronouc code:
+You can accept any number of parameters and return a promise or simply perform synchronouc code:

 ```typescript
 import { Request } from 'express';